besmiresamplesolutions/URL-Verification-2/README.md

   2.2 URL-Verification (2) is the 2nd version which has been updated to get the input file and output file as arguments

 Imported modules/libraries are:
-codecs, requests, socket, urllib, json, pandas, sys
+codecs, requests, socket, urllib, pandas, sys

 How do we verify URLS: